FrancescoMar04/Siem-incident-response-lab-wazuh/README.md

 - Wazuh Installation
 - Agent Setup
 - Security Incident Detection With SIEM
-- Incident Analysis and Response
+- Log Analysis and Incident Response
-- Final report and Conclusion
+- Final report

 Detailed technical steps are documented in the `phases/` directory.